How to Increase Sales by Encouraging Mobile Spending

 Offer a personalized shopping experience for mobile users.
 Use your app to enhance your customer loyalty program.

-Just make sure that you are properly promoting your mobile benefits and give customers incentives to spend.
+Just make sure you are properly promoting your mobile benefits and giving customers incentives to spend.

 Follow these tips if you want to generate higher sales from mobile customers.

 How is your business encouraging customers to spend more money on your mobile site and app?